turbot/flowpipe-docs/docs/reference/cli/index.md

   <tr>
     <td nowrap="true"> <inlineCode>--config-path</inlineCode> </td>
     <td>
     Sets the search path for <a href = "/docs/reference/config-files">configuration files</a>.
 This argument accepts a colon-separated list of directories.
 All configuration files (<inlineCode>*.fpc</inlineCode>) will be loaded from each path, with decreasing precedence.
-The default is <inlineCode>.:$FLOWPIPE_INSTALL_DIR/config</inlineCode> (<inlineCode>.:~/.flowpipe/config</inlineCode>).
-This allows you to manage your <a href="/docs/reference/config-files/workspace"> workspaces </a> and <a href="/docs/reference/config-files/connection">connections</a> centrally in the <inlineCode>~/.flowpipe/config</inlineCode> directory, but override them in the working directory / mod location if desired.
+The default is <inlineCode>.:$TAILPIPE_INSTALL_DIR/config</inlineCode> (<inlineCode>.:~/.tailpipe/config</inlineCode>).
+This allows you to manage your <a href="/docs/reference/config-files/workspace"> workspaces </a> and <a href="/docs/reference/config-files/connection">connections</a> centrally in the <inlineCode>~/.tailpipe/config</inlineCode> directory, but override them in the working directory / mod location if desired.
     </td>
   </tr>

   <tr>
     <td nowrap="true"> <inlineCode>--data-dir</inlineCode> </td>
     <td>
     Sets the event store data directory.
-Flowpipe defaults to the `.flowpipe` directory in the current mod directory.
+Tailpipe defaults to the `.tailpipe` directory in the current mod directory.
 This argument allows you to specify a different directory.
     </td>
   </tr>

   <tr>
     <td nowrap="true"> <inlineCode>-h</inlineCode>, <inlineCode>--help</inlineCode> </td>
-    <td>  Help for Flowpipe. </td>
+    <td>  Help for Tailpipe. </td>
   </tr>

   <tr>
     <td nowrap="true"> <inlineCode>--host</inlineCode> </td>
     <td> Run the command against a local or remote server instance.
-You may specify the full host and port (e.g. <inlineCode>--host https://flowpipe.my-org.com:7103</inlineCode>), or use the keyword <inlineCode>local</inlineCode> to connect to the local server instance as a shortcut for <inlineCode>https://localhost:7103</inlineCode> (e.g. <inlineCode>--host local</inlineCode>) </td>
+You may specify the full host and port (e.g. <inlineCode>--host https://tailpipe.my-org.com:7103</inlineCode>), or use the keyword <inlineCode>local</inlineCode> to connect to the local server instance as a shortcut for <inlineCode>https://localhost:7103</inlineCode> (e.g. <inlineCode>--host local</inlineCode>) </td>
   </tr>

   <tr>